-A: It is estimated that one in 12,000 to 15,000 people has PWS.
-Although considered a "rare" disorder, Prader-Willi syndrome is one of the most common conditions seen in genetics clinics and is the most common genetic cause of obesity that has been identified.
+A: It is estimated that one in 12,000 to 15,000 newborns has PWS.
+Although considered a "rare" disorder, Prader-Willi syndrome is one of the most common conditions seen in genetics clinics and is the most common genetic cause of lifethreatening obesity that has been identified.
 PWS is found in people of both sexes and all races.
+The Prader-Willi Syndrome Association | USA was formed in 1975 in order to provide a vehicle of communication for parents, professionals and other interested citizens.
+It is an organization dedicated to the sharing of experiences in how to cope and work with the syndrome.
+Chapters of PWSA | USA are located in most states and are available for support, education and advocacy.